Southern Wilderness & Gourmet Islands by Private Plane

 Melbourne, Flinders Island, Strahan

-Your accompanying Tour Doctor for this journey is Dr Victoria Hayes
+18 February 2022: Your Accompanying Tour Doctor For This Journey is Dr Victoria Hayes

 Our private plane is bound for the Furneaux archipelago off Tasmania’s north-east coast.
-Alighting on Flinders Island, the largest of the group, and famous for its crayfish haul, we visit the island’s noteworthy lookouts, including Trousers Point and Vinegar Hill.
-After a lunch of fresh, local produce we take to the skies again for the short hop to Burnie and a scenic drive to the west-coast town of Strahan.
-Cocktails are served at our hilltop hotel, which overlooks the charming harbour town, after which we head out on a sunset stroll to dinner at a celebrated waterfront restaurant.
+Alighting on Flinders Island, the largest of the group, we visit the island’s noteworthy lookouts, including Trousers Point and Walkers Lookout.
+After a welcome lunch of fresh, local produce at Mountain Seas Lodge, we take to the skies again for the short hop to Burnie.
+From here, a scenic drive brings us to the west-coast town of Strahan.
+Our hilltop hotel overlooks its charming harbour surrounds.
+Pre-dinner drinks are served here, before we savour a sumptuous seafood buffet dinner at View 42°, also conveniently located within our accommodation.

 Strahan, Gordon River